RanchoTao/RanchoTao/README.md

 </p>

-I am a passionate self-taught full-stack developer, open source maintainer, and contributor.
+I am a passionate self-taught full-stack developer, open source maintainer, and contributor

-I was born in Beijing in 2005 and majored in electrical engineering and automation in college.
+I was born in Beijing in 2005 and majored in electrical engineering and automation in college

-I will continue to maintain my projects and contribute to the open source community.
+I will continue to maintain my projects and contribute to the open source community

 I am trying to make the world a better place!